gheorgheseptelici/Pessoa_Heteronyms_Collecting_Data/README.md

 #### How efficient are sentiment, type-token ratio and word-frequency analyses in elucidating the stylistic peculiarities of Pessoa and his heteronyms' poems?

 This project aims to identify the link between Fernando Pessoa’s heteronymous identities and their manufactured biographies.
 Over the course of his life Pessoa expanded the story of each of his Heteronyms, namely Ricardo Reis, Alvaro De Campos and Alberto Caeiro.
-We want to use stylistic techniques such as sentiment analysis and word frequency analysis to discover if Fernando Pessoa was able to accurately portray his heteronyms' biographies in their poetry.
+We want to use stylistic techniques such as sentiment analysis and word frequency analysis and type-token ratio analysis to discover if Fernando Pessoa was able to accurately portray his heteronyms' biographies in their poetry.
 For this we are using a selection created by Richard Zenith called ‘A Little Larger Than the Entire Universe’ from archive.org.
 This book contains many poems that had never been translated before, many of them coming from Zenith translating the original manuscript.
 However, some of the works in this book were never published by Pessoa himself, which may mean he never wanted them to be a part of this heteronyms oeuvre.
 Regardless, the selection will still serve as a useful database for our research.

 https://archive.org/details/fernando-pessoa-a-little-larger-than-the-entire-universe-selected-poems-penguin-classics-2006/Fernando%20Pessoa%20A%20Little%20Larger%20Than%20the%20Entire%20Universe%20Selected%20Poems%20Penguin%20Classics%202006/